ritchieng/ritchieng.github.io/index.md

 At age 22, I subsequently dived into tech start-ups and started Kinsheep.
 My team shortly  clinched the prestigious VaSCo grant from NUS School of Computing.

-Currently I am building an end-to-end algorithmic trading system capitalising on machine learning algorithms.
+Currently, I specialize in machine learning, data science, algorithmic trading and public policy.
+In my free time, I think of ways to use machine learning for social good.

 ## Location
 I am currently based in a sunny island called Singapore.